acknapp/weaponofchoice/README.md

 * Made with [Libgdx](https://libgdx.badlogicgames.com/)

 ### GamePlay
 A player starts in a room that contains multiple chests.
-They have short amount of time to find a weapon that is in one of the chests, before monsters start entering the room.
+They have a short amount of time to find a weapon that is in one of the chests before monsters start entering the room.
 The player must use the weapon (once found) to defeat the monsters to win the level.

 ### Code Requirements